flutter/plugins/packages/in_app_purchase/README.md

 After delivering the content to the user, you need to call `InAppPurchaseConnection.completePurchase` to tell the `GooglePlay` and `AppStore` that the purchase has been finished.

 WARNING!
-Fail to call `InAppPurchaseConnection.completePurchase` and get a successful response within 3 days of the purchase will result a refund.
+Failure to call `InAppPurchaseConnection.completePurchase` and get a successful response within 3 days of the purchase will result a refund.

 ## Development